-The Kongsvinger region (Nord-Odal municipality as host municipality), has received discretionary funds for innovation from the county Governor of Innlandet to "Circular economy as a green engine of change".
-This is an extension of the “Circle Scan Kongsvinger Region” project that was completed in November 2020.
-The project “Parallel circular procurement in the Kongsvinger region”, is one of three pilot projects under this umbrella.
+The Kongsvinger region (Nord-Odal municipality as the host municipality) has received discretionary funds for innovation from the state administrator in the Inland region for "Circular economy as a green transformation engine".
+This is an extension of the "Circle Scan Kongsvinger Region" project that was completed in November 2020.
+The "Parallel circular procurement in the Kongsvinger region" project is one of three pilot projects under this umbrella.

 The public procurement power is large.
 By emphasizing circular criteria in the tender process, the municipalities in the region can provoke increased demand for goods and services that meet circular economic principles.

 The project originally had as its main goal;

 «To develop a competitive basis / set of criteria for procurements based on circular principles»

 After having two introductory meetings with the project group, it has been revealed that the biggest challenge today for one circular procurement is a lack of knowledge about what is actually circular and not, and how this can be measured and decided.
 Therefore, the project team has adjusted the goal formulation has become something: